 How do you take medical marijuana for cancer?

 - Inhalation: smoking or vaporization

 - Ingestion: eating foods that are cooked with cannabis

 Just like any other treatment, there are side effects to the use of cannabis.

-In addition, at this time, growing marijuana is not tightly regulated.
-Therefore it is hard to know what strain (or specific type) of marijuana a person is getting – and different strains have slightly different effects.
-(For example, one can make you sleep while another can make you more alert.)
-This means a person could react differently each time they pick up a new prescription if they are purchasing a different strain.
+In addition, at this time, growing cannabis is not strictly regulated.
+Therefore it is hard to know what strain (or specific type) of cannabis a person is getting – and different strains have slightly different effects.
+For example, certain strains aid sleep and relaxation while other strains can make you more alert.
+This means a person could react differently each time they pick up a new prescription if they are unknowingly purchasing a different strain.

 What if I don’t have access based on my state?